 If you have already had your home foreclosed on and the bank is pursuing a deficiency judgment, the Law Offices of Evan M. Rosen can represent you in that court action.
 There are defenses pertaining to the valuation of the property at the time of sale, standing and more which we have used to help defeat deficiency claims.
 We have even filed suit in federal court against entities that attempt to seek the wrong amount of deficiency.

 No matter what your situation, we will listen to you, review your case and do all we can to treat you the way we would want to be treated.
-Contact us today at 855-55-ROSEN or through our online form to schedule a FREE CONSULTATION to learn more.
+Contact us today at 855-55-ROSEN or through our online form to schedule a consultation to learn more.

 Let the lawyers and staff of the Law Offices of Evan M. Rosen serve you!